 10. Which tax form to use to deduct foreign housing costs?

 The Foreign Housing Exclusion or Deduction is claimed on the same tax form as the Foreign Earned Income Exclusion, Form 2555.

 You must file Form 2555 together with your tax return.
 The filing deadline for expats generally is June 15.
 Interest for owed tax, however, starts accruing on April 15.
 Due to the coronavirus pandemic, the IRS extended the deadlines for 2020 to July 15, 2020.
 As always, if you need more time to file, you can request an extension to October 15.

 Need help with your US Taxes?

 The Foreign Housing Exclusion or Deduction can result in huge tax savings when living abroad.
 Still, we see many Americans abroad overlooking this tax savings opportunity.
 Others don’t calculate it correctly because the pro-rating can be complicated.

 These 10 Questions about the housing exclusion hopefully gave you a good overview.
 Of course, no blog post or internet article can replace the advice of a tax professional who knows your specific tax situation.

-If you have additional questions and want help to prepare your tax return, schedule a free consultation with one of our expat tax accountants.
+If you have additional questions and want help to prepare your tax return, schedule a consultation with one of our expat tax accountants.